 Once U.S. Citizenship and Immigration Services (USCIS) accepts your Adjustment of Status Application, you become an “adjustment of status applicant” with the legal right to remain in the United States.
-You are not required to maintain your previous nonimmigrant status, but there are advantages to keeping in good status.
+You may not be required to maintain your previous non-immigrant status, but there are advantages to keeping in good status.

 Not Maintaining Status